ecmwf/metview-docs/docs/api/functions/mvl_geopotential_on_ml.rst

    The required levels and their ordering in ``t`` and ``q`` depend on the Metview version used:

    * from Metview version **5.14.0**: ``t`` and ``q`` must contain the same levels in the same order but there is no restriction on the actual level ordering.
-The model level range must be contiguous and must include the bottom-most level.
+The model level range must be contiguous and must include the bottom-most level, but **not all the levels must be present**.
 E.g. if the current vertical coordinate system has 137 model levels using only a subset of levels between e.g. 137-96 is allowed.
    * in **previous** Metview versions: ``t`` and ``q`` must contain the full model level range in ascending numeric order.
 E.g. if the current vertical coordinate system has 137 model levels ``t`` and ``q`` must contain all the levels ordered as 1,..., 137.

    .. note::